 |

-Encinitas has 24,088 households, with an average household size of 2.53.
+Encinitas, CA Homes for Sale & Real Estate Listings has 24,088 households, with an average household size of 2.53.
 Data provided by the U.S. Census Bureau.
-Here’s what the people living in Encinitas do for work — and how long it takes them to get there.
+Here’s what the people living in Encinitas, CA Homes for Sale & Real Estate Listings do for work — and how long it takes them to get there.
 Data provided by the U.S. Census Bureau.
-61,585 people call Encinitas home.
+61,585 people call Encinitas, CA Homes for Sale & Real Estate Listings home.
 The population density is 3,231.88 and the largest age group is Data provided by the U.S. Census Bureau.

 Total Population